-The attendance register will be taken at the start of the first session of each academy day and once during the second session.
+The attendance register will be taken at the start of the first session of each school day (8:30am) and once during the second session.
 The law requires the register to be taken twice a day at the start of the morning session and once in the afternoon session.
-See appendix 1 for the DfE attendance codes.
-On each occasion we must record whether every pupil is present, attending an approved educational activity, absent, or unable to attend due to exceptional circumstances.
+See Appendix 2 for the DfE Attendance Codes.
+On each occasion we must record whether every student is present, attending an approved educational activity, absent, or unable to attend due to exceptional circumstances.

-Our schools will proactively manage lateness and set out in their attendance policy the length of time the register will be open, after which a pupil will be marked as absent.
-This will be the same for every session and no longer than 30 minutes after the session begins.
+Our schools will proactively manage lateness and set out in their attendance policy the length of time the register will be open, after which a student will be marked as absent.
+This will be the same for every session and no longer than 30 minutes after the session begins: